EMichaelC/EMichaelC/README.md

 ## About Me

-Full stack software engineer with 4+ years of experience.
+Full stack developer with 4+ years of experience.
 Passionate about building with AI.
 I am proficient in Python and typescript.
 I continuously improve my skills to create exceptional products.
 I qualified with a first-class master's degree in physics from Loughborough University in 2019.

 ## Professional projects I have contributed to: